joeldevlearning/whois-prototype/readme.md

 An **HTML/bootstrap3** frontend, **JQuery** for UI tasks, and a **PHP/Guzzle** backend generating, running, and returning collection results.
 The API wrapper takes priority, so the UI is thin for now.

 ##Planned Features
+- A minimal search form for all queries, supporting variable amounts of input
-- Search multiple record categories at once
+- Search multiple record types and fields simultaneously
 - Handle ambiguous input (spacing, wildcards, etc.)
-- Support wildcards in complex queries
-- One minimal search form for all possible queries
 - Return only active links to related records

 ###Wishlist Features